11 Tips for Great Landing Page Headlines

 A headline with too many benefits may dilute your overall message and sound more like a list than a headline.

-Additionally, it’s quite difficult to keep your headline short and clear when you’re trying to fit as many benefits in as possible.
+Additionally, it’s quite difficult to keep your headline short and clear when you’re trying to fit as many benefits as possible.

 5. Stay consistent with your message.

 Customers often need your message repeated to them several times before they decide to convert, and your message needs to stay consistent to be effective.
-The message starts with your ad or another link off of your website, and continues after the purchase.
+The message starts with your ad or another link off of your website and continues after the purchase.

 6. Make it stand out.

-Position and format your headline so it’s one of the first things your visitors focus on when they land on your page.
+Position and format you’re headline so it’s one of the first things your visitors focus on when they land on your page.
 It should be at or follow smoothly from the natural center of your landing page, which is usually about 1/3 down the page.